YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/posts/2021/20210410-sisyphus-the-myth-explained.md

   - The Dead-Tae Sul and 2020-Tae Sul are not the same person.
 The Dead-Tae Sul was from the previous time loop.

-### Basic rules of the 「Sisyphus」 universe
+### Basic rules of the 《Sisyphus》 universe

-- **There is only one timestream** in the 「Sisyphus」 universe.
+- **There is only one timestream** in the 《Sisyphus》 universe.
 Forget about multiple timelines or timestream branches.
 This will be explained later.

 - **The future is 2035.** From the time 2035-Seo Hae was almost caught in the department store, to finding the diary and corpse of Dead-Seo Hae, to using the Uploader, it all happened in 2035.